1973 in the Philippines: Holidays

 As per Act No. 2711 section 29, issued on March 10, 1917, any legal holiday of fixed date falls on Sunday, the next succeeding day shall be observed as legal holiday.
 Sundays are also considered legal religious holidays.
 Bonifacio Day was added through Philippine Legislature Act No. 2946.
 It was signed by then-Governor General Francis Burton Harrison in 1921.
 On October 28, 1931, the Act No. 3827 was approved declaring the last Sunday of August as National Heroes Day.
 As per Republic Act No. 3022, April 9 was proclaimed as Bataan Day.
 Independence Day was changed from July 4 (Philippine Republic Day) to June 12 (Philippine Independence Day) last August 4, 1964.

+In the case of Thanksgiving Day which had been celebrated every fourth Thursday of November since the United States occupation, following the 1972 declaration of martial law, President Marcos issued Proclamation No. 1181, moving it to September 21 to coincide with the establishment of what was called "Bagong Lipunan", effective that year.
+The celebration continued until before the 1986 ouster of Marcos.